-Five Quizzes 6% each Panel Discussion 15% First Paper 25% Second Paper 30% FUHELDISCUSSION 13/6 second raper 50%
+Five Quizzes 6% each First Paper 25% Panel Discussion 15% Second Paper 30%

 The papers will be opportunities for you to develop and defend a position on one of the issues we have been discussing in class.
 The first paper will be 1300 words maximum.
 The second will be 1500 words maximum.
 Due dates for the papers can be found on the schedule below.
 Detailed instructions for the papers are available on Brightspace.